GrinonBarrett/Taksidos/Core Rules/Creatures/Nral.md

 **Creature Type**: Nrals are Ephemera.

 **Size**: Nrals stand 4' to 7' tall.
-Theyhave no actual weight, but weigh 25 pounds for the purpose of magical effects.
+They have no actual weight, but weigh 25 pounds for the purpose of magical effects.
 They are medium creatures.

 **Hitpoints**: A nral has 3 hitpoints.